-- 1. Pathchar cannot estimate the bandwidth adequately due to two kinds of unexpected errors; a few but very large errors and route alternation.
-Those pose that measurement errors do not follow some probability distribution such as a normal distribution. - 2.
-We can eliminate exceptionally large errors by utilizing the biweight estimation method, which is applicable to both of M-estimation and nonparametric least square fitting methods. - 3.
+- Pathchar cannot estimate the bandwidth adequately due to two kinds of unexpected errors; a few but very large errors and route alternation.
+Those pose that measurement errors do not follow some probability distributions such as a normal distribution. - 2.
+We can eliminate exceptionally large errors by utilizing either M-estimation or nonparametric least square fitting methods. - 3.
 By clustering the measured RTTs and selecting an appropriate cluster, errors introduced by route alternation can be avoided. - 4.
-By obtaining the confidence interval, a measurement period can be controlled, which makes it possible to reduce the measurement period and avoid bandwidth waste caused by unnecessary probes in some cases.
+By obtaining the confidence interval, a measurement period can be controlled, which makes it possible to avoid bandwidth waste caused by unnecessary probes in some cases.
 If the link is congested, on the other hand, more probes are transmitted according to our method.
 Then accurate and, more importantly, reliable estimation becomes possible.